ishiikurisu/GMTK2021/README.md

 - The level look-and-feel could change over time to indicate progression.
 - There could be a clock indicating how much time has passed since the first input.
 This would be nice for speedruns.

+Now, let's make this game pop!
+After that, I should spend the rest of time creating as many puzzles as possible.

+Regarding visual identity, I will go with this kinda bad joke...
+The game will be about Teresa the Shepherd, the owner of many sheep, including Dolly, Rosita, Pietro, and many more.
+We might even have Honey the Cat somewhere!

+Mechanically wise, the idea is that the player is not controlling the sheep.
+They should feel like they are Teresa, the one who is actually controlling the sheep.

+Said that, I believe the next tasks should be:

+- [ ] Draw more sheep
+- [ ] Draw and animate Teresa
+- [ ] Draw more tiles to indicate progression
+- [ ] Add sound effects:
+  - [ ] Baaing
+  - [ ] Bells
+  - [ ] Whistling
+  - [ ] "Level complete" jingle
+  - [ ] Credits theme
+  - [ ] Main menu theme